Three Dog Bakery Gracie’s Gourmet Dog Food earns the Advisor’s mid-tier rating of 3.5 stars.

 Chicken is naturally rich in the ten essential amino acids required by a dog to sustain life.

-The second ingredient lists broccoli.
+The third ingredient is broccoli.
 Broccoli is a healthy green vegetable and a member of the kale family.
 It’s notably rich in vitamin C and fiber and numerous other nutrients.

 The fourth ingredient is rice.
 Is this whole grain rice, brown rice or white rice?
 Since the word “rice” doesn’t tell us much, it’s impossible to judge the quality of this item.